 Applicants who use this guidance are expected to employ a variety of technologies differing in numerous aspects, including size, physical characteristics, materials, reactor power level, fuel type, coolant type, and power conversion system.
-Rather than prescribe a specific organization for the information, this guidance specifies elements that should be included in an adequate description.
+Rather than prescribe a specific organization for the information, this guidance specifies elements that should be included in an adequate description of the plant and site.